What's My Name? (Snoop Doggy Dogg song)

 "Who Am I?
-(What's My Name?)" (commonly titled "What's My Name?") is the debut solo single by American rapper Snoop Doggy Dogg, released on November 11, 1993, as the debut single from his first album, Doggystyle (1993), with the record labels Death Row and Interscope Records.
+(What's My Name?)" (commonly titled "What's My Name?") is a song by American rapper Snoop Doggy Dogg, released as his debut solo single on November 11, 1993.
+Released through Death Row and Interscope Records, it served as the lead single from his first album, Doggystyle (1993).
 The song, produced by Dr. Dre, features samples and interpolations from George Clinton's "Atomic Dog" in its chorus and throughout, the bass line from Funkadelic's "(Not Just) Knee Deep," and an interpolation from Parliament's "Give Up the Funk (Tear the Roof off the Sucker)" in its bridge.
 The song contains additional vocals by Jewell and Edward Tony Green, and its intro contains a sample from the Counts' "Pack of Lies."
 A vocal sample ("the bomb") from Parliament's "P. Funk (Wants to Get Funked Up)" can be heard throughout.
 The accompanying music video was directed by Fab Five Freddy, featuring the rapper transforming into a dog.

 The song and video were parodied in director Rusty Cundieff's film, Fear of a Black Hat (1993).
 In the UK in 2014, the song was used on an advert for MoneySupermarket, which featured Snoop Dogg.
 It was ranked number 456 on NMEs "500 Greatest Songs of All Time".